 An English word for the little songbird, this name is ideal for a music lover of any sex.

 Originally stuck firmly in the last name category, Wyatt is seeing a resurgence in both genders for neutral baby names.

 Is a Hebrew name meaning ‘Mountain Goat’.
 That doesn’t sound pretty, but the name sure does.

-Zane is an Old English name meaning ‘God’s gracious gift.’
+Zane is among the Old English neutral baby names meaning ‘God’s gracious gift.’

 Meaning ‘bright and radiant’ in Hebrew, this name is short and sweet, just how you like it.